-Usually keyboard is connected by using matrix type of connection â€“ rows and columns.
-For instance for 12 button keyboard wee need 3+4 digital inputs of microcontroller.
-There is a way to build keyboard and connect to microcontroller using only one wire.
-For this we will need only signal wire, power and ground and of course microcontroller must have analog ADC input.
+Usually, the keyboard is connected by using matrix type of connection â€“ rows and columns.
+For instance, for a 12 button keyboard wee need 3+4 digital inputs of the microcontroller.
+There is a way to build a keyboard and connect it to the microcontroller using only one wire.
+For this, we will need only signal wire, power, and ground, and of course microcontroller must have analog ADC input.
 One wire keypad circuit:

-Circuit is nothing more than simples digital to analog converter.
-Microcontroller reads voltage from signal line and calculates which key is pressed.
-Lets see how it works.
-If no any of keys have been pressed, then line has voltage equal to power source.
-If any key is pressed, voltage divider divides the voltage according to resistor connected to this button.
-Capacitor works as filter of mechanical noise during button contact.
-This way microcontroller can check the voltage of signal line and calculate which button is pressed.
+The circuit is nothing more than simples digital to analog converter.
+The microcontroller reads the voltage from the signal line and calculates which key is pressed.
+Let’s see how it works.
+If no keys have been pressed, then the line has a voltage equal to a power source.
+If any key is pressed, the voltage divider divides the voltage according to the resistor connected to this button.
+A capacitor works as a filter of mechanical noise during button contact.
+This way microcontroller can check the voltage of the signal line and calculate which button is pressed.

 How to choose resistors?
-For this first we have to select pull up resistor first.
-In this example is 10kOm.
+For this first, we have to select pull up resistor first.
+This example is 10kOm.
 Some ADC may require lower input resistance to maintain desired conversion speed.
-But if you want to make really low power application, you can increase pull-up resistance and decrease conversion speed.
+But if you want to make a really low power application, you can increase pull-up resistance and decrease conversion speed.

 Resistor values needed for each key: RK=(XKR1)(2N-XK).
-This is why first resistor has value of 667Ohm, second 23080Ohm and so on.
-Closes values are displayed in schematic.
-In this case for 8 keys minimal accuracy of resistors is 1/8=12.5% so in reality 5% accuracy resistors will do the job.
-If there will be more keys used like 16 and more, then choose more accurate resistors like 1%.
+This is why the first resistor has a value of 667Ohm, the second 23080Ohm, and so on.
+Closes values are displayed in the schematic.
+In this case, for 8 keys, the minimal accuracy of resistors is 1/8=12.5%, so, in reality, 5% accuracy resistors will do the job.
+If there will be more keys used like 16 and more, choose more accurate resistors like 1%.

-This keyboard can be used in low power devices because while buttons isn’t pressed there is no current required.
+This keyboard can be used in low-power devices because while buttons aren’t pressed, there is no current required.
 ADC input can be configured as interrupt activated when any button is pressed.
-Otherwise microcontroller can be in stand by mode.
-I find this handy solution with AVR Tiny microcontrollers like Attiny15L where overall number of pins is 8.
-And for big number of keys you will only need one pin.
+Otherwise, the microcontroller can be in stand-by mode.
+I find this handy solution with AVR Tiny microcontrollers like Attiny15L, where the overall number of pins is 8.
+And for a large number of keys, you will only need one pin.